How to Make Articulation Sentence Level Activities More FUN!

 Have your students brainstorm words that have their sounds and then they can make a collage of real photos on a Google Slide or PowerPoint.

 After creating a collage, you can create silly sentences, create a funny story or describe them by attributes at the sentence level.
-If you need a Google Slide template for a brainstorming activity, all the digital speech folder resources have sentence-level activities including the brainstorming template!
+If you need a Google Slide template for a brainstorming activity, all the digital speech folder resources have articulation sentence level activities including the brainstorming template!

 For those of you new to hearing about mini trinkets or on the fence if you should get them, let me encourage you to jump on the mini trinket train!
 My younger and older students like them.
 And, when I pull out the “I Spy” sensory bin, it can become a station activity while I work with another student in the mixed group.

 Students can search for mini items that have their target sound.
 Then, we use those items to create structured sentences or create a story sentence by sentence.
-To read more about mini trinkets, check out this blog post.
+Use my free articulation sentences printable maps for practicing your students’ target sounds with carrier phrases.

 What is so great about using GIFS in therapy is that you can create these in Google Slides and then re-use them repeatedly!